-The Manager has adopted a securities dealing policy for its officers and employees which applies the best practices on dealings in securities set out in the Listing Manual.
-Under the policy, all Directors are required to disclose their interests in MLT and are also provided with disclosures of interests by other Directors, as well as reminders on trading restrictions.
+The Manager adopts the best practices on dealings in securities set out in the Listing Manual.
+All Directors are required to disclose their interests in MLT and are also provided with disclosures of interests by other Directors, as well as reminders on trading restrictions.